slewie/SAD-/README.md

 We have chosen Facade design pattern to isolate main code from complexity of subclasses and their relationships.

+## Job we have done:

+To be written...

+## The place of the Facade pattern in our code

 ## Running:

 Example file for `com.slewie.recommender.service.CsvMapDataFetcher`: